 My cake is made in a fairly traditional way with some differences.
 And these differences make the texture very fluffy and light.
 So although you might think a few tasks are optional, please don't skip these measures.
 They are essential to achieving the light texture that caused my family to marvel at the cake this weekend.

 The differences include :

 1. Grind your cane sugar into a fine powder in your blender or food processor,

 2. Test your baking powder and soda to be sure they are active,

-3. Sift all the dry ingredients using a fine mesh sieve twice, and
+3. Sift all the dry ingredients using a fine mesh sieve.

-4. Mix up your flour with your fats first.
-You can see each of these four steps in the panels above, counting left to right.
+You can see each of these steps in the panels pictured.
 And they are explained fully in my tips below and in my recipe instructions.

 You Should Test Your Baking Powder And Baking Soda